 A common misconception about learning HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and periodic recertification.

-It’s a smart career if you would like to:
+It’s a great career choice if you want to:

 - Minimize student debt.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

-Is HVAC a Demanding Job?
+Is HVAC a Stressful Job?

 Is HVAC Hard on Your Body?